 5) Am I willing to look inside myself to identify any negative, limiting beliefs I may have about my ability to learn, and am I willing to do whatever it takes to rid myself of any self-constructed confidence crushers in my life?

-6) Am I ready to eat, sleep, and think transcript proofreading for a period of at least 1-3 months?
+6) Am I ready to eat, sleep, and think proofreading for a long period of time?

 7) Am I willing to follow ALL instructions carefully, not even think about taking shortcuts, so I can do things the right way?